nowairanum/Learning/docs/Notes.md

  - By default, the compiler instantiates class template implicitly
  - However, you can explicitly instantiate a class template using a declaration of the form:
  - Extern opt template declaration </br> Example: Template class rational<unsigned long>;
- - This explicitly instantiates rational <T> for type “unsigned long”
+ - This explicitly instantiates rational &lt;T&gt; for type “unsigned long”

 ### Implicit Instantiation:
  - Implicitly instantiating a class template specialization doesn’t necessarily instantiate all the members of the class